tychay/gistpress/readme.txt

 * Easily debug embedded Gists using a custom panel for the [Debug Bar](http://wordpress.org/extend/plugins/debug-bar/) plugin.
 * A few additional CSS classes are inserted for better styling hooks.

+In addition GistPress3 adds the following:

+* Support for shortcodes in the style of JetPack/WordPress.com

+TODO:

+* Support for url="" instead of id=""
+* Support for "gistpress" shortcode
+* Admin panel for preferences

 == Installation ==

 ### Warning ###